 As NHSG's vision is to empower girls to be leaders, trailblazers and world shapers, we place high importance on personal as well as intellectual growth.
-Our superb leadership, enrichment and co-curricular programmes are designed to broaden horizons and develop new skills that will enhance your daughter’s Sixth Form experience; these will stand her in good stead for the rest of her life.
+Our superb leadership, enrichment, Life 360 and co-curricular programmes are designed to broaden horizons and develop new skills that will enhance your daughter’s Sixth Form experience; these will stand her in good stead for the rest of her life.
 It’s through these programmes, and shared experiences with her peers, that your daughter will develop strong friendships and feel a real sense of community here at NHSG.

 Sixth Form at NHSG, without doubt, is sociable, lively and exciting.
 It’s intellectually challenging and stimulating, a place where your daughter will learn to be independent and, with expert teaching and guidance, will achieve her ambitions.